textcreationpartnership/A02753/README.md

 ##Content Summary##

 #####Front#####

-A discouery of the fraudulent practises of Iohn Darrel Bacheler of Artes in his proceedings concerni
+1. The Epiſtle to the Reader.

 #####Body#####

+1. The Firſt Booke.

-1. CHAP.
+    _ CHAP.
 I. The number of ſuch perſons as are ſaid to haue beene diſpoſſeſſed by M. Darrels meanes.

-1. CHAP.
+    _ CHAP.
 II.
 The occaſion why M. Darrels dealing with Somers was called into queſtion at Lambeth.

-1. CHAP.
+    _ CHAP.
 III.
 How M. Darrels friends haue ſet out the pretended diſpoſſeſsing of William Somers.

-1. CHAP.
+    _ CHAP.
 IIII.
 How M. Darrell is made a fitter inſtrument to caſt out Diuels, then many other.

-1. CHAP.
+    _ CHAP.
 V. How M. Darrell knew William Somers, and the reſt to bee poſſeſſed.

-1. CHAP.
+    _ CHAP.
 VI.
 Of M. Darrels knowledge, who ſent the Deuill into Somers, and the reſt.

-1. CHAP.
+    _ CHAP.
 VII.
 Of the Cauſes pretended, why men are poſſeſſed.

-1. CHAP.
+    _ CHAP.
 VIII.
 Of the meanes alledged by M. Darrell, and others, whereby men are diſpoſſeſſed.

-1. CHAP.
+    _ CHAP.
 9. Of the ſignes whereby M. Darrell and others do diſcerne (as they ſay) when Sathan is expelled.

-1. CHAP.
+    _ CHAP.
 X. Of M. Darrell, and M. Mores conceite: that Sathan being caſt out of one, doth preſentlie after ſeeke to repoſſeſſe him.

-1. CHAP.
+    _ CHAP.
 XI.
 How thoſe that tooke vpon them to caſt out Deuils, doe get themſelues worke, and of their deuiſes to couer their lewdenes.

+1. The Second Booke.

-1. CHAP.
+    _ CHAP.
 I. Of M. Darrels intercourſe with Somers by ſtartes at Aſhbie, from about the yeare 1592. vntill 1597. for his inſtruction, how to diſſemble himſelfe to be poſſeſſed.

-1. CHAP.
+    _ CHAP.
 II.
 Of M. Darrels priuate directions to Somers whileſt hee was at Nottingham with him, how he ſhould from time to time behaue himſelfe in his counterfeiting.

-1. CHAP.
+    _ CHAP.
 III.
 Of M Darrels inſtructing of Somers by ſpeaking to others in his hearing, thoſe thinges which he meant that he ſhould practiſe from the fift of Nouember, when he came vnto him, vntil the ſeauenth of the ſame, being the day of his pretended diſpoſſeſſion

-1. CHAP.
+    _ CHAP.
 IIII.
 Of M. Darrels cunning inſtructing of Somers, by ſpeaking to others in his hearing of Sathans ſeeking to repoſſeſſe him, & of the acting of certaine trickes vnder a couerlet, from the ſeuenth of Nouember, vntill about the xxi. of the ſame.

-1. CHAP.
+    _ CHAP.
 V. Of M. Darrels cunning inſtructing of Somers, by ſpeaking to others in his hearing ſuch thinges, as he meant he ſhould practiſe in the detecting of witches: from about the xxi. of Nouember, vntill about the vii. of December.

-1. CHAP.
+    _ CHAP.
 VI.
 Of M. Darrels courſe, from about the ſeuenth of December, vntill the 14. of Ianuarie, whileſt Somers refuſed to diſſemble any longer.

-1. CHAP.
+    _ CHAP.
 VII.
 How Somers about the xiiij. of Ianuarie fel againe to the acting of certaine fits, wherein he continued at times, till about the xxiiij. of Februarie, and how M. Darrell pretended that he was repoſſeſſed.

+1. The Thirde Booke.

-1. CHAP.
+    _ CHAP.
 I. How Somers confeſſed his diſſimulation at S. Iohns in Nottingham, as ſoone as he was out of M. Darrels diſpoſition.

-1. CHAP.
+    _ CHAP.
 II.
 How M. Darrel dealt with Somers, for the reuocation of his ſaid confeſsion, that he had diſſembled.

-1. CHAP.
+    _ CHAP.
 III.
 How M. Darrell deuiſed two or three ſhifts, to haue auoided Somers confeſsion, that he had diſſembled.

-1. CHAP.
+    _ CHAP.
 IIII.
 How M. Darrell and his friends to diſcredite Somers confeſſion, did falſly reporte, that he was induced thereunto by promiſes, threatnings, and inchantments.

-1. CHAP.
+    _ CHAP.
 V. Of M. Darrels ridiculous pretence, that Somers was induced by the Deuill in forme of a blacke dogge, and an Aſſe, to ſay hee had diſſembled.

-1. CHAP.
+    _ CHAP.
 VI.
 How M. Darrell hath falſly affirmed, that William Somers was induced to ſay he had diſſembled, for feare of hanging: whereas he falling into his fittes before the Commiſsioners at Nottingham, (vpon a former compact) the feare of hanging was one of the chiefeſt cauſes, that he then affirmed, that hee had not diſſembled.

-1. CHAP.
+    _ CHAP.
 VII.
 How Somers was perſwaded by threatnings, & promiſes, to haue continued his diſsimulation, after hee had beene before the Commiſsioners at Nottingham, vntill M. Darrell might againe diſpoſſeſſe him.

-1. CHAP.
+    _ CHAP.
 VIII.
 Of the depoſitions taken in M. Darrells behalfe at Nottingham, and how vpon the reexamination of his own witneſſes, it falleth out: that the bodilie actions of Somers in his fitts, were not extraordinary, as they haue beene miſreported.

+1. The Fourth Booke.

-1. CHAP.
+    _ CHAP.
 I. How Maiſter Darrell laboured from time to time, to make thoſe thinges that Somers did, (and were but very toyes) to bee thought both ſtrange and extraordinarie.

-1. CHAP.
+    _ CHAP.
 II.
 How M. Darrell would not ſuffer (as neare as hee could) any to deale with Somers in his fittes, to trie whether he were ſenſeles or diſſembled.

-1. CHAP.
+    _ CHAP.
 III.
 How M. Darrell indeuoured to excuſe Somers when hee was taken ſhort, and did ſuch toyes, as did argue him ſufficiently to be but a counterfeit.

-1. CHAP.
+    _ CHAP.
 IIII.
 How contrarie to M. Darrels aſſertion, Somers had his ſences & vnderſtanding in his fittes.

-1. CHAP.
+    _ CHAP.
 V. Of the motions and knockinges which were heard and ſeene about Somers in his fittes, that they were done and made by himſelfe, and were not as M. Darrel hath reported, extraordinary or ſupernaturall.

-1. CHAP.
+    _ CHAP.
 VI.
 How Somers caſting himſelfe into the fire, was voluntarie, and no extraordinarie matter, as M. Darrell hath pretended.

-1. CHAP.
+    _ CHAP.
 VII.
 Of Somers pretended ſtrength and weight in his fittes, that contrary to M. Darrelles and his friendes reportes, there was nothing extraordinary in them.

-1. CHAP.
+    _ CHAP.
 VIII.
 Somers knowledge in his fits was not extraordinary, as M. Darrell and his friends haue falſly pretended: neither could hee ſpeake Greeke, Hebrew, or Latine, otherwiſe then hee had learned.

-1. CHAP.
+    _ CHAP.
 IX.
 There was no impoſſibility in Somers fittes, as M. Darrell and his friendes haue falſly pretended.

-1. CHAP.
+    _ CHAP.
 X. How contrarie to M. Darrels and his friends aſſertions, William Somers was accounted by many in Nottingham, for a diſſembler, from the time that he beganne his practiſes there, vntill he confeſſed the ſame himſelfe.

+1. The Fift Booke.

-1. CHAP.
+    _ CHAP.
 I. How M. Darrels credit, touching his dealing with the boy of Burton, doth relie vpon a falſe & fooliſh booke, that was publiſhed of the ſaid boyes pretended poſſeſsion and diſpoſſeſſion.

-1. CHAP.
+    _ CHAP.
 II.
 Of M. Darrels raſhnes in affirming Thomas Darling to be poſſeſſed, and of his cunning inſtructing him, how to behaue himſelfe vpon the day of his pretended diſpoſſeſſion.

-1. CHAP.
+    _ CHAP.
 V. Of Maiſter Darrells ſhiftes and abſurdities, concerning the pretended diſpoſſeſſing of Thomas Darling.

-1. CHAP.
+    _ CHAP.
 IIII.
 Of M. Darrels further practiſes with Darling to pretend, that Sathan ſought to reenter into him, and of ſome other his vntrue aſſertions, concerning the boyes fittes, and of his cunning dealing likewiſe with him, that he ſhould neuer confeſſe his diſſimulation.

-1. CHAP.
+    _ CHAP.
 V. How Darling confeſſeth his owne diſſimulation.

-1. CHAP.
+    _ CHAP.
 VI.
 A breefe of Katherine Wrights confeſſion, touching the beginning of her diſſimulation, and of the reaſons that mooued her ſo to do.

-1. CHAP.
+    _ CHAP.
 VII.
 Of Maister Darrels proceedings with Katherine VVright, for her pretended diſpoſſeſsion.

-1. CHAP.
+    _ CHAP.
 VIII. of M. Darrels proceedinges with Mary Cooper the ſiſter of William Somers.

 #####Back#####
+The Contentes of the Firſt Booke.THe number of ſuch perſons as are ſaide to haue beene diſpoſſeſſed

-1. The Contentes of the Firſt Booke.
+    _ The Contentes of the Firſt Booke.

-1. The Contentes of the Second Booke.
+    _ The Contentes of the Second Booke.

-1. The Contentes of the Third Booke.
+    _ The Contentes of the Third Booke.

-1. The Contentes of the Fourth Booke.
+    _ The Contentes of the Fourth Booke.

-1. The Contentes of the Fift Booke.
+    _ The Contentes of the Fift Booke.

 **Types of content**